umgbhalla/starred/README.md

 ## Others

+- [lrlna/smol-zines](https://github.com/lrlna/smol-zines) - sketching out concepts one 📝 at a time
 - [nushell/awesome-nu](https://github.com/nushell/awesome-nu) - A curated list of awesome tools that work within the nu language ecosystem e.g. nushell, scripts, nana, etc.
 - [not-yet-awesome-rust/not-yet-awesome-rust](https://github.com/not-yet-awesome-rust/not-yet-awesome-rust) - A curated list of Rust code and resources that do NOT exist yet, but would be beneficial to the Rust community.
 - [Gitleptune/notes-cli](https://github.com/Gitleptune/notes-cli) - A collection of notes I make about programs I use